r4i3a/swiftpay-docs/docs/intro.md

 SwiftPay Payment Gateway (SPG) is a comprehensive payment solution, digital wallet, and API provider designed specifically for online services in Nepal.
 Whether you have a web application or a mobile application, integrating SPG enables you to seamlessly accept online payments.
 This documentation serves as your comprehensive guide through the integration process.

-By incorporating the SPG ePayment Gateway (for web) and SDKs (for mobile), you can accept payments from various sources:
+By incorporating the SPG ePayment Gateway (for web) and SDKs (for mobile `Coming Soon`), you can accept payments from various sources:

 - SwiftPay users.
 - eBanking users of our partner banks.